 Instructions

 - Cook the pasta to just under al dente in salted water according to the package instructions.
 Drain and set aside.
-Measure milk and cream and allow them to come to room temperature.
+Measure milk and half and half and allow them to come to room temperature.

-- Preheat the oven to 350°F and lightly spray a 9x13-inch baking dish with nonstick cooking spray.
+- Preheat the oven to 350°F and lightly spray a 9×13-inch baking dish with nonstick cooking spray.

 - In a large pot, melt the butter over medium heat.
 Add the flour and whisk to combine.
 Cook, whisking constantly, for about 1 minute.
 Gradually add the milk, whisking after each addition.
 Slowly add the cream, whisking constantly.
 Continue to whisk and cook for about 5 minutes, or until the mixture has thickened.
 Add the salt and pepper and mix well.